nbicocchi/ubuntu-audiophile-server/README.md

 ## Features

-* Headless upnp renderer based on mdp
+* Headless, upnp renderer based on Ubuntu-server and mpd
-* Based on stock Ubuntu Server
 * Easy to install and maintain
 * All changes to the stock version are visible and contained in this repository